CrunchyData/crunchy-containers/docs/content/installation-guide/installation-guide.md

     $ cd crunchy-containers
     $ git checkout v4.3.2

-We also need to go fetch a Go module for expanding environement variables

-    $ go get github.com/blang/expenv

 # Your Shell Environment

 We have found, that because of the way Go handles different projects, you may want to create a separate account